Does Your Apple Watch Harm You? Cutting Through the EMF Influencer Claims

 Most Beneficial Herbal Teas I Recommend

 1. Lemon Balm Tea – Calms the nervous system, enhances brain function, and reduces anxiety and stress.
-A standout for neurological support.
+One of the most well-supported herbs for neurological support.

 2. Dandelion Root Tea – Supports liver detoxification, bile production, and digestion.

-3. Licorice Root Tea – Antiviral, supports adrenal health, reduces stress, and balances blood sugar levels.
+3. Licorice Root Tea – Antiviral and adaptogenic; supports adrenal health, reduces stress, and helps balance blood sugar.
+Note: avoid with high blood pressure or in large doses over extended periods.

-4. Nettle Tea – Rich in essential minerals; supports kidney function, adrenal health, and blood circulation.
+4. Nettle Tea – Rich in essential minerals; supports kidney function, adrenal health, and circulation.

-5. Ginger Tea – Boosts digestion, reduces inflammation, improves circulation, and has strong antibacterial properties.
+5. Ginger Tea – Boosts digestion, reduces inflammation, improves circulation, and has documented antibacterial properties.

-6. Chamomile Tea – Soothes the digestive tract, alleviates inflammation, and promotes relaxation and better sleep.
+6. Chamomile Tea – Soothes the digestive tract, alleviates inflammation, and promotes relaxation and sleep.
+Good human evidence supports its anxiolytic effects.

 7. Passionflower Tea – Supports the nervous system, alleviates anxiety, and promotes deep, restful sleep.
-Especially beneficial for increasing GABA production.
+Supports GABA activity, which is directly relevant for those managing neurological conditions.

 8. Peppermint Tea – Helps with digestion, relieves bloating, and promotes gut health.